aetherwalker/a-configuration/readme.md

 &#9888; Note!

-The "Mongo" and "Redis" modules in the example above do NOT reflect how those modules aare actually used.
+The "Mongo" and "Redis" modules in the example above do NOT reflect how those modules are actually used.
 See their documentation for usage and examples.